 The location of the kidney pain and back pain is very similar, and because of that, you need to have a closer look at the accompanying symptoms if you want to know if this is your kidney or back that hurts.
 A recent back injury may be the source of back pain that radiates to your hips or even your knees.
 The pain is usually more persistent, or it occurs when you perform certain movements.
 You may also experience numbness in your anus, buttock, or genitals area, or you may have incidents of urinary or faecal incontinence.

 Kidney pain, on the other hand, is often accompanied by such symptoms as fever, and frequent and painful urination; you may also vomit or have nausea.
 You may also experience diarrhoea or constipation, notice blood in your urine, you can feel dizzy, and have chills, fatigue, or rash.
 Depending on the cause of the kidney pain, it is sometimes very strong, it may also radiate to your upper back.

 Kidney Pain in the Morning – Most Common Causes

 Kidney pain cannot be ignored as it may be the symptom of a more serious condition.
 In most cases kidney disorders are the consequence of an untreated infection of the urinary tract.
 Have a look at the most common causes of kidney pain in the morning and other parts of the day.

 1. Kidney Infection

-When some bacteria enters your urinary tract, a condition known as pyelonephritis develops.
-In most cases it is the result of a urinary tract infection, which was ignored or left untreated for too long.
-However, other symptoms, such as nerve problems, kidney stones, or diabetes, may also end up with a kidney infection.
+When some bacteria enter your urinary tract, a condition known as pyelonephritis develops.
+In most cases, it is the result of a urinary tract infection, which was ignored or left untreated for too long.
+However, other symptoms, such as nerve problems, kidney stones, or diabetes, may also end to a kidney infection.

 The most common symptoms of a kidney infection include urination difficulties, often with the presence of blood, flank pain in your lower back and buttocks, vomiting, nausea, and shaking chills.